 If after waiting a week, no action is taken to change the review, call Google.
 Search for your listing on business.google.com.
 Find the icon with three lines on the top left side of the page and click it to find the support option.
 You’ll be able to chat or call someone at Google.
 Ensure that you have your evidence ready before you start this conversation.

 If none of the above options work, calling an attorney may be your last resort.
 Google seriously considers legal requests and processes them quickly.
 However, you must have a legitimate case.
 The review must meet legal definitions and this route should not be overused or Google may start to see you as the problem.

-Ultimately, you may get better results by not fighting the fake reviews.
+Ultimately, you may get better results by not fighting the fake google reviews.
 Instead, respond to them and focus your energy on building more positive reviews that overwhelm the negative.
 If managed consistently, Google reviews can become one your most compelling and powerful marketing tools.